 Ms. Karen Treber

 Karen Treber joined Salisbury University as its General Counsel in March 2017.
-She serves on the President’s Executive Staff and provides legal and strategic advice to the president and senior administrators.
+She serves on the President’s Cabinet and provides legal and strategic advice to the president and senior administrators.
 She is responsible for overseeing the legal affairs of the University and gives advice and counsel on the wide variety of issues that impact the University every day.
 This includes such topics as compliance with federal and state laws and regulations, student affairs, employee and faculty concerns, contracts and grants, international operations and litigation, to name a few.

 Ms. Treber previously served as General Counsel at Frostburg State University from 1997-2017, and as University Counsel at University of Maryland University College from 1996-1997.
 Prior to her work in higher education, Ms. Treber was in-house counsel at several corporations in the Washington, DC area where she practiced corporate and securities law.